kaytee07/simple_shell/README.md

-# Simple Shell Project
+#### Simple Shell Project

-A simple implementation of a shell in C programming language, designed to execute basic commands.
+implement shell with the C programming language that execute basic codes